korsveien/til/shell/command-history.md

 `!203` will run the 203rd command in the history.

-Command history is a shell built-in, and was first added to Unix in Bill Joy's C-shell of 1978.
+Command history is a shell built-in, and was first added to Unix in Bill Joy's C shell of 1978.